c3d/make-it-quick/README.md

 ## Building the products

 If you simply type `make`, a default build is launched.
-This is what you should see if you do that in the `build` directory itself:
+This is what you should see if you do that in the `make-it-quick` directory itself:

-    build> make
+    make-it-quick> make

     ****************************************************************
     * The BUILDENV environment variable is not set
     * You will accelerate builds by setting it as appropriate for
     * your system.
 The best guess is BUILDENV=macosx-clang
-    * Attempting to build opt with macosx-clang DIR=/build
+    * Attempting to build opt with macosx-clang DIR=/make-it-quick
     ****************************************************************

-    [BEGIN]              opt macosx-clang in [top]/build
+    [BEGIN]              opt macosx-clang in [top]/make-it-quick
     [GENERATE]           CONFIG_HAVE_stdio.c
     [CONFIG]             stdio
     [GENERATE]           CONFIG_HAVE_unistd.c